jamesstringerparsec/Easy-GPU-PV/README.md

 ### Notes:
 You must connect a physical display to the GPU (or HDMI dongle) in order for Parsec to work.
-Instance password is by default CoolPassword!:) but you can change it inside the autounattend.xml file for now, it's in two areas, so make sure to replace it in both.
+Instance password is CoolPassword!:) but you can change it inside the autounattend.xml file for now, it's in two areas, so make sure to replace it in both.